 If, over the years that you've been a permanent resident, you have committed any crime or done anything else to violate your legal right to remain in the country, you might have become removable (deportable).

-The fingerprint check will reveal crimes or immigration violations that took place since you last received your green card.
-Applying to renew could result in your being placed in removal proceedings.
+The fingerprint check done after you file the I-90 form will reveal crimes or immigration violations that took place since you last received your green card.
+Applying to renew could thus result in your being placed into removal proceedings in immigration court.

 For more information, see Renewing Your Green Card After a Criminal Charge or Conviction.
 You'd also be wise to consult an immigration lawyer.